adilmohak/django-lms/README.md

 # Learning management system using django web framework

 Feature-rich learning management system.
+You may want to build a learning management system(AKA school management system) for a school organization or just for the sake of learning the tech stack and building your portfolio, either way, this project would be a good kickstart for you.

 Let's enhance the project by contributing! 👩‍💻👩‍💻

 - Demo video: https://youtu.be/KKIeRXwZ-Sw *Please note that the video does not showcase the latest updates on UI design and backend functionality.*
 - Setup video: https://youtu.be/gMJfENDEyUs